pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1198-Modifying_Exit_Slits.rst

 Device Updates
 --------------
-- Piezo pitch motors for the crystals were added
+- Piezo pitch motors for the `ExitSlits` crystals were added

 New Devices
 -----------